Prevention and Solutions for Fighting Fatigue

 Is feeling tired part of your everyday life?

-If you feel constantly tired or have the feeling that your sleep is not restorative, you might be suffering from a sleep disorder.
+If you feel constantly tired or have the feeling that your sleep is not restorative, you might be suffering from a sleep disorder or another health problem.
 You should consult a physician.

 Break or nap?

-A break will restore your alertness for a short time.
+A break will improve your alertness for a very short time.
 A nap will help you recuperate if you are tired, and you will feel rested longer.

 Naps cannot replace a good night’s sleep, but…